 Pin delivers 5x better outreach response rates than industry averages across email, LinkedIn, and SMS.
 Noon AI doesn’t publish response rate benchmarks, making a direct comparison impossible on this metric.
 For context, the average cold email response rate hovers around 5% and LinkedIn outreach averages roughly 10% - benchmarks consistently cited across email marketing and sales research.
 Pin’s multi-channel performance sits well above both baselines.

 Those industry-leading numbers aren’t accidental.
-The system sends personalized, multi-channel sequences that feel human because they’re built on 850M+ data points about what messaging works for which types of candidates and roles.
-Recruiters who switch from generic cold outreach to Pin’s automated sequences consistently report the same outcome: candidates respond because the messages read as relevant, not robotic.
+The system sends personalized, multi-channel sequences that feel human because they’re built on 850M+ data points about what messaging works for which candidates and roles.
+The channel mix itself moves the needle.
+Across a sample of 1,000,000+ outreach sequences in Pin’s index, recruiters who paired email with LinkedIn saw a 45% higher candidate response rate than email-only campaigns (17.3% vs 11.9%).
+Switch from generic cold outreach to Pin’s automated sequences and candidates respond because the messages read as relevant, not robotic.

 Noon’s outreach covers email and LinkedIn.
 Personalized messages in the recruiter’s voice are a nice touch for brand consistency.
 Response rate benchmarks aren’t published, which makes direct performance comparison difficult.